rawify/Complex.js/README.md

 Complex pow(exp)
 ---
-Returns the number raised to the complex exponent
+Returns the number raised to the complex exponent (Note: Complex.ZERO.pow(0) => Complex.ONE by convention)

 Complex sqrt()
 ---